 Gilt funds primarily have these benefits when compared to other investment avenues.

 Gilt funds have their own set of risks as well.

-Similar to other mutual funds, gilt funds also charge a fee for managing the fund.
-This fee is called the expense ratio.
+Gilt funds also charge a managing fee namely expense ratio.
 The expense ratio for all debt funds is capped at 2.25% on NAV by SEBI.
 The fund manager cannot charge more than this from investors.
 The investors have to be careful while choosing funds.
-It is better to choose a fund with a lower expense ratio, all things being equal.

-Like other mutual funds, gilt funds are also taxed based on the holding period of the investment.
+Like other mutual funds, its taxation depends on the holding period of the investment.
 Investments redeemed before 36 months is qualified for STCG, and investors are taxed at their slab rates.
 If redeemed after 36 months, then the investors are taxed at 20% after indexation benefits.

-2019 was a favorable year for gilt funds as India was under the falling interest rate regime.
-This explains the double-digit returns from gilt funds.
+2019 was a favorable year for gilt funds in India due to the falling interest rate regime.
+This explains the double-digit returns from these mutual funds in India.
 However, interest rate movements are not unidirectional.
-There are chances for gilt funds to give negative returns as they are highly volatile.
-Investors have to proceed with caution as the interest rate cuts are not expected soon.
+There are chances of negative returns as they are highly volatile.
+Investors have to proceed with caution as the interest rate cuts are not expected soon

 Taxation on mutual funds is a complex topic.
 Taxes paid on your mutual fund investments vastly depend on factors such as what kind of funds you have invested in, the duration of your investment, which income tax slab you belong to and so on.